Holuphilix/advanced-kustomize-aws/README.md

 ### Objective:

-Customize the base Kubernetes manifests for each environment by creating overlays that modify settings like replica counts, image tags, or environment variables.
+Organize Kubernetes manifests using Kustomize overlays so that each environment (development, staging, production) can have its own configuration.
+For example, different replica counts, image versions, or environment variables,  while still reusing a common base.

 ### Step 1: Update each overlay’s `kustomization.yaml` to reference base and add patches

 We will add example patches to customize:

 * Replica count
-* Image tag (for example, different app versions per environment)
+* Container image tag

 ### 2️⃣ Create patch files for each environment